 Ceremonies: A referral for you

 An increased number of people have asked me to walk with them and their families as they begin to seek healing from the effects of trauma and abuse in their lives.
-As a result, I have shifted my energies away from wedding ministry and will now focus full time to help them find a path of personal healing in their lives.
+As a result, I have shifted my energies away from wedding ministry and will now focus full time to help them find a path of spiritual healing in their lives.

 If you have visited my web site in search